AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

    * `addlesson d/Tue st/1500 et/1700 v/Ang Mo Kio Block 52 #12-34 ln/English Lesson` : Adds a lesson with given fields to the Address Book.

-   * `delete Bob 1` : Deletes the 1st contact named Bob shown in the current list.
+   * `deletestudent Bob 1` : Deletes the 1st student named Bob shown in the current list.

    * `deletelesson 1` : Deletes the lesson with the ID of 1 in the Lesson List.